spartan24032/Project-AI/README.md

 # Project AI

-This project is aimed at [provide brief description of the project].
+This project is aimed at demonstrating reinforcement learning.

 ## Steps to run the project